The federal government has shut down — at least for a few days. Here’s what could be affected

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Manu Raju, Jeff Zeleny and Heta Flowers contributed to this report.
+CNN’s Manu Raju, Jeff Zeleny, Heta Flowers and Pete Muntean contributed to this report.